aptos-labs/aptos-core/testsuite/fuzzer/README.md

 - **Handle Diverse Inputs:** Ensure that the harness can handle a wide range of input formats and sizes.
 - **Error Handling:** Implement robust error handling to intercept crashes or unwanted/unexpected behavior.
 - **Performance Optimization:** Optimize for performance to enable more iterations and deeper fuzzing.

-## fuzzer CLI
-`cargo run fuzzer <command>`

-A CLI that introduces helpful commands to build fuzzers, focusing on static code generation and corpus preparation.

 ## References
 - [Rust Fuzz Book](https://rust-fuzz.github.io/book/)